gkw0010/EISOST-Sim2Real-Dataset-Release/README.md

 ```

 ## ICRA 2023 Workshop: Sim-to-Real Segmentation in Robot-assisted Transoral Tracheal Intubation
 Related work on Sim-to-Real Segmentation has been accepted by ICRA 2023 Workshop.
-Our poster won the Best Poster Award can be accessed in EISOST-Sim2Real-Dataset-Release/ICRA 2023 Workshop Poster/
+Our poster won the Best Poster Award and can be accessed in EISOST-Sim2Real-Dataset-Release/ICRA 2023 Workshop Poster/

 ## Attention
 EISOST dataset is free for research purpose only.
 For any questions about the dataset, please contact: gkwang@link.cuhk.edu.hk.